-- f) xiv.
-The corporate group\ utilizes involuntary employment relationships (e.g., relationships that are not based on mutual consent) or work forced by the threat of penalty - f) xv.
-The corporate group\ utilizes forced or compulsory labor practices, including but not limited to: - physical or sexual violence - bonded labor - withholding wages, including payment of employment fees and/or payment of deposit to commence employment - restriction of mobility or movement - retention of passports and identity documents - threats of denunciation to relevant authorities.
+- c) vii.
+The corporate group\ utilizes involuntary employment relationships (e.g., relationships that are not based on mutual consent) or work forced by the threat of penalty - c) viii.
+The corporate group\ utilizes forced or compulsory labour practices, including but not limited to: - physical or sexual violence - bonded labour